rsearch-labs/RSearchLabs101/README.md

 ## <span style="color:green">about</span> <span style="color:#640433">us</span>

-We are a the retail development team from a company in the Philippines.
-In our quest to continously develop and learn, we conduct our on researches and build projects outside the regular working time.
+We are a retail services development team from a company in the Philippines.
+In our quest to continously develop and learn, we conduct our own researches and build projects outside our regular working hours.

-Most of the members are active employees but since this is GitHub, any contributor is welcome.
+Most of the members are active employees, but since this is GitHub, any contributor is welcome.

 ## <span style="color:#C70039">projects</span> <span style="color:#041064">and</span> <span style="color:#FFC300">repos</span>